+The GERI Toolbox is a physical kit containing mobile test equipment for health examinations.
+The GERI Toolbox is used by nurses from the local home care services who have been trained specifically in using the equipment.
 During a home visit to a patient, the nurse brings a GERI Toolbox and performs clinical readings based on the symptoms of the patient.
 The data recorded during the visit are directly transferred to a joint IT platform that can be accessed by both the home care nurses, the general practitioner and in time also by the hospital geriatricians.
 The goal of sharing the information is to reduce risk of misunderstandings and provide a better basis for decision-making for further treatment.

-The goal of the GERI Toolbox and its digital technology is to simplify communication between the municipal home care and the general practitioner and contribute to better collaboration across the sectors for the benefit of elderly citizens and patients.
+The goal of the GERI Toolbox and its digital technology was to simplify communication between the municipal home care and the general practitioner and contribute to better collaboration across the sectors for the benefit of elderly citizens and patients.

-The assessment was carried through on the basis of a shared assessment design for the eleven different projects in the public pool of funds for weak elderly citizens.
+The assessment was carried out on the basis of a shared assessment design for the eleven different projects in the public pool of funds for weak elderly citizens.
 Therefore, the project will be assessed with a tailored design based on the model MAST.
 The extra assessment is financed with regional funding which also finances the launch of the GERI Toolbox in the remaining municipalities on the island of Funen and an online forum for knowledge sharing.
 This extension of the projct continues through 2022.

 The GERI Toolbox is a mini-laboratory.
 The toolbox contains equipment and devices for point-of-care testing with rapid response feedback such as blood pressure apparatus (sphygmomanometer), a bladder scanner, a scale and equipment for blood sample analysis.